 Geometry is the layout of surfaces in the environment.
 What any animal learns about geometric cues is a matter of some debate.
 The link has more information.

 The Clark's nutcracker has a prolific spatial memory.
 The bird lives in the Rocky Mountains of North America, and stores a lot of food, mostly pine seeds.
 It relies on its stored caches for sustenance over winter.
 It can remember thousands of caches for months.
 Alan Kamil and Russell Balda have done many studies on this bird.
 We now know that they use landmarks to remember and retrieve their caches.
-With Debbie Kelly, now at the University of Manitoba, we have made some progress in figuring out the cues used by these birds to remember cache locations in the lab.
+I collaborated with Debbie Kelly, now at the University of Manitoba, and Alan Kamil in figuring out the cues used by these birds to remember cache locations in the lab.

 In spatial generalisation, a worker is trained to find food in a container at one location.
 After sufficient training, she is presented a container at various locations, including the training location.
 The question at stake is: how should the animal 'bet' on whether the container at each location has food or not.
 See the link for some answers.